-Additional third parties may claim that Alexion intellectual property infringes patents owned or granted to such third parties.
-We are aware of broad patents owned by others relating to the manufacture, use and sale of recombinant humanized antibodies, recombinant human single chain antibodies, recombinant human single chain antibodies.
-Soliris and many of our product candidates are either genetically engineered antibodies, including recombinant humanized antibodies, recombinant humanized single chain antibodies, recombinant human antibodies, or recombinant human single chain antibodies.
+Additional third parties may claim that the manufacture, use or sale of Soliris or other drugs under development infringes patents owned or granted to such third parties.
+We are aware of broad patents owned by others relating to the manufacture, use and sale of recombinant humanized antibodies, recombinant human ized single chain antibodies, recombinant human antibodies, and recombinant human single chain antibodies.
+Soliris and many of our product candidates are either genetically engineered antibodies, including recombinant humanized antibodies, recombinant human antibodies, recombinant human antibodies, or recombinant human single chain antibodies.
 In addition to the actions filed by OMRF and PDL, we have received notices from the owners of some of these patents claiming that their patents may be infringed by the development, manufacture or sale of Soliris or some of our drug candidates.
 We are also aware of other patents owned by third parties that might be claimed to be infringed by the development and commercialization of Soliris and some of our drug candidates.
 In respect to some of these patents, we have obtained licenses, or expect to obtain licenses.
 However, with regard to such other patents, we have determined in our judgment that:

-• our products do not infringe the patents;
+- our products do not infringe the patents;

 - the patents are not valid; or

-- we have identified and are testing various modifications that we believe should not infringe the patents and which should permit commercialization

-of our product candidates.
+- we have identified and are testing various modifications that we believe should not infringe the patents and which should permit commercialization of our product candidates.